hlt-mt/TM-Anonymizer/README.md

 $ docker run --rm -it --publish 8080:8080 anonymization_service
 ```

-The process prints several information, when it prints the message
+The process prints different information, when it prints the message
 ```bash
 web service ready at port 8080
 ```